BernardQuatermass/exim-wiki/What-Lives-Where-On-The-Web.md

 ## Main Website

-This is [www.exim.org](http://www.exim.org) and contains online copies of the documentation and links to many more resources.
+This is [www.exim.org](https://www.exim.org) and contains online copies of the documentation and links to many more resources.

 ## Wiki

 In the past, this has been on [wiki.exim.org](http://wiki.exim.org/) as a Moin-Moin powered wiki.
-We do not have the resources to adequately protect that from spammers and the install has fallen into a state of disrepair.
-We are in the process of switching to Github for our wiki provisioning.
+We lacked the human resources to adequately protect that from spammers and the install had fallen into a state of disrepair.
+We switched to Github for our wiki provisioning, which is presumably where you're reading this now.

 ## Bug-tracking

-This is hosted at [bugs.exim.org](http://bugs.exim.org/).
+This is hosted at [bugs.exim.org](https://bugs.exim.org/).

 ## Source Code

-The [master copy](http://git.exim.org/exim.git) and developer public trees are available at [git.exim.org](http://git.exim.org/).
+The [master copy](https://git.exim.org/exim.git) and developer public trees are available at [git.exim.org](https://git.exim.org/).

-We are setting up GitHub alongside exim.org, so that in the event of failure of the master site, an existing site with established reputation as a &ldquo;_legitimate_&rdquo; copy of the Exim code will be available for people to trust.
+We have set up GitHub alongside exim.org, so that in the event of failure of the master site, an existing site with established reputation as a &ldquo;_legitimate_&rdquo; copy of the Exim code will be available for people to trust.

 ## Discussion